The Ice Storm (film): Plot

 Wendy makes her way to the Carvers' to see Mikey, but he has ventured out into the ice storm.
 She finds Sandy, who has a crush on her, alone at home.
 She asks Sandy to climb into bed with her and they remove their clothing.
 They drink from a bottle of vodka, and after Sandy proclaims his love for Wendy, they fall asleep together.

-Paul is invited to Libbets' Manhattan apartment, but upon arriving, is disappointed to learn that Francis was also invited.
-Through the night the trio drink beer and listen to music.
-Francis and Libbets also take prescription pills found in Libbets' mother's medicine cabinet.
-Paul confesses his feelings for Libbets, and in her stupor she tells Paul she thinks of him as a brother.
+Paul is invited to Libbets's Manhattan apartment, but upon arriving, he is disappointed to learn that Francis was also invited.
+Throughout the night the trio drink beer and listen to music.
+Francis and Libbets also take prescription pills found in Libbets's mother's medicine cabinet.
+Paul confesses his feelings for Libbets, and in her stupor, she tells Paul she thinks of him as a brother.
 Paul leaves Libbets and Francis passed out in the apartment and just narrowly makes the train back to New Canaan.

 Meanwhile, Mikey, out walking in the storm, is enchanted by the beauty of the trees and fields covered in ice.
 He slides down an icy hill and sits on a guardrail.
-A moment later, a falling tree takes down a power line, which connects with the guardrail, electrocuting him.
+A moment later, a falling tree takes down a power line, which connects with the guardrail, fatally electrocuting him.

 Jim and Elena also get stuck due to fallen trees and return to the Carvers' house as dawn breaks.
-Elena walks in on her daughter in bed with Sandy, and tells Wendy to get dressed.
+Elena walks in on her daughter in bed with Sandy and tells Wendy to get dressed.
 Janey has also returned home but is curled up in bed in the fetal position, still wearing her party dress.

 A sober Ben is driving back to his house when he discovers Mikey's body on the side of the road.
 He carries the body to the Carvers' house, and the two families are drawn together in grief.
 Wendy hugs the shocked and numbed Sandy in an attempt to comfort him.
-Jim is devastated, while Janey stays asleep, oblivious to the news.
+Jim is devastated, while Janey remains asleep, oblivious to the news.
 Ben, Elena, and Wendy later drive to New Canaan station to pick up Paul, whose train was delayed by the power outage.
-Once all four are together in the car, Ben breaks down and sobs uncontrollably at the wheel as Elena comforts him.
-Paul watches emotionlessly.
+Once all four are together in the car, Ben breaks down and sobs uncontrollably at the wheel as Elena comforts him and Paul watches.